ampproject/meta-ac/WORKING_MODE.md

 The facilitator is responsible for making sure everyone feels welcomed and heard, and enforcing the code of conduct if necessary.

+## Subcommittees

+A subcommittee can be formed by a group of AC members who wish to focus on a particular topic for a fixed (generally short) period of time.

+A subcommittee must have a facilitator, an area of focus, a set of deliverables, and an end date at which it presents its recommendations to the AC or requests to be renewed.

+A subcommittee may include non-AC members.
+Its proceedings are public.

+Subcommittees do not have any decision making authority.
+They only provide recommendations to the AC.

 ## Activities

 Goals: